Stade Saint-Symphorien

-Stade Municipal Saint-Symphorien is a multi-purpose stadium located on the "island Saint-Symphorien" in Longeville-lès-Metz, near Metz, France.
+Stade Saint-Symphorien is a multi-purpose stadium located on the "island Saint-Symphorien" in Longeville-lès-Metz, near Metz, France.
 It is currently used mostly for football matches, by club FC Metz.
 The stadium is able to hold 30,000 people and was built in 1923.
+It has been undergoing renovations since 2019, which has included the construction of a new south stand.